50+ ideas for small garden design

 Whether you are good at gardening or looking to specify a low-maintenance outdoor space that you mostly enjoy without needing too many tools, this article will show you how to achieve a dreamy design that suits your needs.

-The concept of a courtyard
+1. The concept of a courtyard

 Maintenance needs: Because space is severely limited, thought should go into the long term maintenance of the space, to avoid having to store the required tools.
 This is especially useful where the property is rented and the tenants have no experience or interest in looking after a garden, especially due to work commitments.

 Materials: Composite wood is longer lasting and virtually maintenance free, provided there is an outdoors tap to wash it down - you do not even need a long hose for that, instead a flexible expanding hose will work a treat.